grantek/minisynth32/README.md

 * When soldering the cut ends to the rotary encoder, you can optionally use heatshrink to prevent the exposed legs from touching each other.
-* Solder the `GND` wire to the middle pin of the 3-pin side, and from there (using another short piece of wire if necessary) connect it to one of the pins on the 2-pin side.
+* Solder the `GND` wire to the middle pin of the 3-pin side, and from there (using another short piece of wire) connect it to one of the pins on the 2-pin side.
 * Solder the `SW` wire to the other pin on the 2-pin side.
 * Solder the `B` wire to the pin on the left of the GND pin.